juexinwang/scGNN/tutorial/Tutorial.md

 #### Optional: Hyperparameters

 - **EM-iteration** defines the number of iteration, default is 10
-- **Regu-epochs** defines epochs in feature autoencoder, default is 500
+- **Regu-epochs** defines epochs in Feature Autoencoder initially, default is 500
-- **EM-epochs** defines epochs in feature autoencoder in the iteration, default is 200
+- **EM-epochs** defines epochs in Feature Autoencoder in the iteration, default is 200
-- **cluster-epochs** defines epochs in the cluster autoencoder, default is 200
+- **cluster-epochs** defines epochs in the Cluster Autoencoder, default is 200
 - **k** is k of the K-Nearest-Neighour Graph
 - **knn-distance** distance type of building K-Nearest-Neighour Graph, supported type: euclidean/cosine/correlation (default: euclidean)
 - **GAEepochs** Number of epochs to train in Graph Autoencoder

 #### Optional: Performance

-- **quickmode** whether or not to bypass the cluster autoencoder.
+- **quickmode** whether or not to bypass the Cluster Autoencoder.
 - **useGAEembedding** whether use Graph Autoencoder
 - **regulized-type** is the regularized type: noregu/LTMG, default is to use LTMG
 - **alphaRegularizePara** alpha in the manuscript, the intensity of the regularizer